Leverege/amplify-docs/docs/setup/branding/notifications.md

 | Two-Step Verification| twoFactorCode | If a user enables two-step verification with their email, when they try to sign in they will receive this email as the second step in the process |
 | Login Code Error | loginCodeError | Users can not request one-time access codes with the same email that has two-step verification enabled.
 If they try to request a code, they will receive this email |

-!!!
-Tip "Adding a Template"
-    Our available templates are all easy to add under the New Template button in the top right corner

 ### Editing Your Template

 When you select a template, you will see three tabs.
 Make sure you save any changes you make in the top right corner.